 I recommend one Eero Pro with two Beacons three-piece for tall and narrow homes, long and narrow homes, or any strange configurations.
 While more cookie-cutter houses would be better off with two Eero Pro routers.

 Now, let’s compare this to Orbi.
 The solo routers I used were Orbi RBK50 and RBK40.
 They both gave an average of 100/mbps, but the RBK50 would have given higher speeds with better WiFi.

 Using two Orbi RBK50 nodes gave me an average of 115/mbps.
 This should cover 5,000 square feet, but it seemed closer to 4,000.
 It doesn’t look like a big speed upgrade on paper, but this is due more to my internet limitations of 117/mbps.
 Orbi will perform better than Eero if you have higher internet capabilities because it has a higher theoretical limit than Eero.
 Orbi only has two nodes, which improves the rate of connecting to the closest one.

 However, I do have reservations about calling Orbi the clear winner.
-They have a lower Amazon rating mostly because signals sometimes cut out.
+They have lower user satisfaction, mainly because signals occasionally cut out.
 I didn’t see this in my testing, but it’s a consistent complaint.
-Also, since I couldn’t test with gigabit internet, my tests only yielded similar results for the two, so I can only guess that Orbi is significantly stronger, but I didn’t see this for myself (as the numbers above show).
+Also, since I couldn’t test with gigabit internet, my tests only yielded similar results for the two.
+So I can only guess that Orbi is significantly stronger, since I didn’t see this for myself (as the numbers above show).

 Eero looks much better than Orbi.
 It’s not close.
 The Eero Pro base is small and beautiful, like a tiny piece of art.
 The Beacons are even smaller and plug directly into an outlet, so you don’t need an open shelf or countertop.